stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Rejoice, the Lord is King
+1. Blessed Assurance
-2. His Mercy is More
+2. All I Have Is Christ
-3. See the Man
+3. Come Thou Fount
-4. The Servant King
+4. Amazing Grace

 ## 4pm
-1. On That Day
+1. We Belong To The Day
 2. Take Heart
-3. Creation Awaits
+3. Nothing Can I Boast In
-4. Be Thou My Vision
+4. It Was Finished Upon That Cross

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)